Security

 A secret detector flags the entities that hold sensitive data, so a finding’s score reflects not just reachability but what sits at the end of the path.

-The same graph that finds root cause ranks your risk.
+What finds your root cause also ranks your risk.

 Security isn’t a bolt-on scanner here.
-It reads the same entity graph as your incidents — so a finding’s severity reflects the real topology of your stack, and the highest-scoring finding is the one genuinely most exposed.
+It sees your stack the same way your incidents do — so a finding’s severity reflects the real topology of your stack, and the highest-scoring finding is the one genuinely most exposed.

 Findings don’t open incidents on their own; they sharpen the picture, so when something does break, you already know what was at risk.